DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 toilets, the scene of young female students readjusting their headscarves and carefully applying eye makeup in front of the mirrors was an enjoyable miniature of Amsterdam's multicultural life.

+<div class="streams"><hr class="streams" />This was a place where people were treated like grownups, perfectly able to create and sustain professional social networks on their own if they felt like it.<hr class="streams" /></div>

 These encounters aside, the physical setup of the building did not exactly stimulate contact between people.
 Most of this had to do with